 To date, thirty-one heirs have been identified — three in Pennsylvania and the remainder scattered over the West and Mid-West.
 Much credit is due Mary Lou Ewing Meng, of Pontiac, Illinois, for her cooperation in finding the heirs of Henrietta Ewing’s brother James, who went to Illinois in the 1870’s [see the MID-WEST CONNECTION].
 Mary Lou is a granddaughter of James and has been an essential link to James’ many descendants.

-The Ewing Cemetery Association, formed in 2006 by descendants of persons buried at Ewing, is currently pursuing the necessary legal steps to obtain title to the cemetery.
+The Ewing Cemetery Association, formed in 2006 by descendants of persons buried at Ewing, has pursued the necessary legal steps to obtain title to the cemetery.